 Age-old stories and advice would have us believe drinking a gallon of water a day will solve every problem we have, from weight loss to anti-aging.
 You can even trick your brain into drinking more water for those very reasons.
 But is it a myth?
-I can't imagine it would help much more than the frequency of my trips to the bathroom.
-That, and there's evidence it's possible to drink too much water, we're sensing some mixed messages here.
+One might imagine it wouldn't help much more than the frequency of trips to the bathroom.
+That, and with evidence suggesting it's possible to drink too much water, we're sensing some mixed messages here.

-So before trying it myself and subsequently carrying a gallon of water around with me all day, I decided to ask experts in fitness, nutrition, and skin about what upping our water intake really means for our health and wellbeing.
+So before trying it ourselves and subsequently carrying a gallon of water around with us all day, we first asked experts in fitness, nutrition, and skin about what upping our water intake really means for our health and wellbeing.
 It turns out guzzling water is not a cure-all for any and every body-related issue.
-But there are a few surprising things that added hydration helps with.
+But, there are five surprising things that added hydration helps with, according to our experts.
 Below, top trainers, estheticians, and nutritionists discuss the truth behind the water bottle.

 She continues, "There is a single enzyme—called lipase—that must be activated in your body in order to mobilize fat (i.e. get rid of it).
 Water is one of the many necessary components in the activation of lipase."

 Additionally, water helps your body maintain and regulate its energy stores.
 "You need water to bond to glycogen to create an energy reserve in your muscle (this is called ATP)," adds Drew Logan, a fitness expert and author.
 "Without water, you are less capable of storing energy because there is less oxygen in the muscle, less blood flow when you're dehydrated, and less delivery and bonding of glycogen to create the energy needed."
 In other words, drink up to power up.

 "When you drink water, it doesn't go directly to the skin," says celebrity esthetician Renée Rouleau (whose skincare products actress Camila Mendes is a fan of.)
 "It runs through the intestines, gets absorbed into your bloodstream, and is filtered out by the kidneys.
 At this point, it will hydrate the cells inside the body.
 Wrinkles are due to DNA damage from the UV light.
-Drinking water will not reverse this process, and hydration levels in the skin have very little to do with drinking water internally.
+Drinking water will not reverse this process, and hydration levels in the skin have very little to do with drinking water internally."

 "Rather, how you treat your skin on the surface [is important].
 For example, if you're using harsh bar soaps and detergent-based cleansers to wash your face, they will have a bigger impact on the lack of surface hydration in the skin than not drinking water ever will.
 You can make wrinkles soften and appear less noticeable with regular use of exfoliants, retinol, barrier-repairing moisturizers, and masks."

 How will drinking half your weight (in ounces) in water affect your eating habits?
 "First, drinking this much water will replace sugary drinks," says Griffin.
 "It's also important to remember that water intake doesn't just come from guzzling water—it also comes from what you eat!
 You naturally up your water intake by eating clean, unprocessed whole fruits and vegetables."
 An easy example?
-Watermelon is 93% water.
+Watermelon is 93 percent water."

 Drinking enough water and eating whole fruits and veggies also means you're cutting processed foods that usually have high sodium content.
 "Salt stimulates the appetite but also makes you retain water, causing you to eat more and bloat from the water you've been drinking throughout the day," says Griffin.
 "Without the salt, the water will help with intestinal motility and urination, two ways your body releases toxins."

 So, yes, drinking water is incredibly good for you.
 But to think drinking an entire gallon of water each day will solve every problem you have is a stretch.
 Make sure you're getting enough hydration, but also be mindful of other elements required for good health: Diet, exercise, and skincare can help too.